aemsley/gengo_api_docs/content/v2/first_steps.md

 <%= headers 200 %>
 <%= json :lang_pairs %>

-What we get back is data about each supported language pair, including the quality level (or tier) and unit price.
+What you get back is data about each supported target language for Japanese, including the quality tier and unit price.
+Here you can see that  Gengo can currently translate Japanese into English and Spanish, each at Standard, Pro, and Ultra levels, as well as with machine translation.

 So, that's a very simple example of how to retrieve data through the Gengo Translate API.

 ### Basic POST call

 Now let's submit some jobs for human translation.
-The sandbox allows users to quickly add fake credits so you can easily submit jobs.
-First, login and add some fake credits to your account.
+The sandbox allows you to quickly add fake credits so you can easily submit jobs.

-Once that's done, open the example jobs-post.php script and edit fields for two jobs to submit.
-Add some text to have translated in the 'body_src' field, and check that the source, target, and tier parameters are what we want.
-We can also send some custom data to associate with each job; this is data specific to your service and won't be touched at any time.
+First, log in and add some fake credits to your account.
+Then open the example jobs-post.php script and edit fields for two jobs to submit.
+In the "body_src" field, add some text to be translated, and check that the source, target, and tier parameters are what you want.

+You can also send some custom data to associate with each job.
+This is data specific to your service and won't be touched at any time.
 Custom data will be returned verbatim whenever the job is requested.

     #!php